Minor Salivary Gland Cancer

 Treating doctors

 Disorders in the mouth and throat area related to minor salivary glands mainly concern otolaryngologists.
 In general, otolaryngologists experienced in head and neck surgery perform surgical removal of minor salivary gland tumors.
-Radiologists, radiation oncologists, medical oncologists, plastic surgeons, dentists, psychologists can also participate in the diagnosis and treatment of the tumor.
+Radiologists, radiation oncologists, medical oncologists, plastic surgeons, dentists, and psychologists can also participate in the diagnosis and treatment of the tumor.

 Surgery